 This pen is a bit of an enigma to me, as my resources for older Japanese pens are scanty.
-The model number I assume from the only marking on the body of the pen apart from the maker’s name.
-I have access to a Sailor catalogue of unclear date (“the Seventies” is not something you’d want to plug in as a target for your time machine), which shows things of much the same shape and properties, but with different model numbers.
+I had previously thought that the model number was 102, based on a worn imprint on the amazingly long section.
+However, I was shown that Sailor briefly applied date-codes to the section, using a surprisingly large print-face.
+I have access to a Sailor catalogue of unclear date (“the Seventies” is not something you’d want to plug in as a target for your time machine), which shows things of much the same shape and properties, and numbers which I’m hesitant to rely on as they appear to be more like catalogue reference numbers than models.
+Don’t, therefore, rely on my current identification; all I can definitely say of the model is “a Sailor pocket-pen made in February of 1971.”
+220 is a broad and likely incorrect guess.

 Concerning shape and properties, this is one of the “pocket” style pens that came into fashion in Japan in the early 1960s and remained in some maker’s line-ups as late as the 1980s.
+It appears that Sailor was the first to introduce the style in 1963, although this is a developed form (as confirmed by that vexing date-code).
 The point is somewhat unusual, with a gold content of 21K.
 I say somewhat, because while the industry standard for gold content in points is generally 14K or 18K, Sailor habitually uses 21K in their production.
-This started in 1969 or 1970, as part of a contest between Japanese pen-makers over who could have the highest gold content in their points, running right up to a slightly ludicrous 23.99K in one example, which ran through much of the 1970s.
+This started in 1969 or 1970, as part of a contest between Japanese pen-makers over who could have the highest gold content in their points, running right up to a slightly ludicrous 23.99K in one example, a “gold war” which ran through much of the 1970s.
 There is no functional advantage to high gold content in the points, apart from a reduced likelihood of discoloration (one occasionally sees a ruddy tarnish appear on older 14K points), but there is a slightly enhanced risk of damage when the softer metal gets into a heavy set of hands.

 Production Run: c.1969 to c.
 1975.
 Apart from knowing when the gold content of the point started to appear and a vague sense of when “long/short” pens were being made, this is a pure guess, and anyone with firmer data will be embraced warmly should they let me know.